thesohelshaikh/hacknirma/README.md

 This course was designed by students at Nirma University and cannot substitute a Bachelor's Degree.
 This curriculum doesn't guarantee good grades or a job.
 You are solely responsible if you choose to pursue this curriculum or any of the below mentioned courses.

 ## Prerequisites
-These are'nt prerequisites you should be already knowing rather these are concepts which are better if cleared before taking up the regular courses.
+These aren't prerequisites you should be already knowing rather these are concepts which are better if cleared before taking up the regular courses.

 - [Introduction to Computer Science CS50 - edX](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x#!)

-  *You dont need to complete the course, however you are expected to complete the course uptill where it deviates from C and moves on to python.
+  *You don't need to complete the course, however you are expected to complete the course uptill where it deviates from C and moves on to python.
 Also if you have the time you can complete the course.*

 - [Learning How to Learn - Coursera](https://www.coursera.org/learn/learning-how-to-learn/) **(Optional)**